 As you ascend the stairs into this room, you’ll see the dome & the breathtaking mosaics.
 This spectacular dome is 38 ft in diameter with over 2,800 faceted glass jewels that sparkle & shimmer as you walk through.

 See if you can find some of my favorite elements.
 First, look for quotes about the love of learning in different languages, specifically Egyptian hieroglyphs.
 Second, look for the ‘Y’ surrounded by the letters CPL (Chicago Public Library) and little waves of water.
-The ‘Y’ represents the confluence of the north, south & main branches of the Chicago River, which is why this beautiful city exists.
-It was the city’s first municipal symbol/logo, and now you’ll see it everywhere.
-Third, look for the author’s names on the supportive arches, and in between, you’ll see ancient printer marks.
+The ‘Y’ represents the confluence of the Chicago River’s north, south & main branches, which is why this beautiful city exists.
+It was the city’s first municipal symbol/logo; now you’ll see it everywhere.
+Third, look for the author’s names on the supportive arches; in between, you’ll see ancient printer marks.
 I’m still amazed every time I come here, and I’m here a lot.

 It also hosts an all-night Indian music festival, a Mardi Gras Ball & a Dance-Along Nutcracker, among many other events.
 Check the Cultural Center website for current exhibits & activities.

 Take the ramp/walkway to the G.A.R.
 Rotunda.
-This dome designed by Tiffany and fabricated by Healy & Millet is a Memorial to the Grand Army of Republic (branch of the military in the Civil War).
+This dome, designed by Tiffany and fabricated by Healy & Millet, is a Memorial to the Grand Army of Republic (a branch of the military in the Civil War).
 Head to the room just on the other side.
 Look up to see the intricate details on the ceiling.

-Time to head outside to explore Millennium Park.
-If you are exiting the Cultural Center on the Washington Street side, you should check out Buddy, a fabulous new shop showcasing local artists’ work.
+It’s time to head outside to explore Millennium Park.
+Exit the Cultural Center from the Washington Street side and check out Buddy, a fabulous new shop showcasing local artists’ work.

-First, head to Pritzker Pavillion.
-Here you can enjoy various concerts, movies, performances, and much more from Memorial Day through Labor Day so bring your chairs, blankets, food & drink.
+Now head to Pritzker Pavillion.
+Here, you can enjoy various concerts, movies, dance performances, and much more from Memorial Day through Labor Day, so bring your chairs, blankets, food & drink.
 Click here for the Millennium Park calendar.
-Then, look east (towards the lake), where you can walk over the bridge to enjoy playscapes and mini-golf at kid-focused Maggie Daley Park.
+Then, look east towards the lake.
+Here is where you can walk over the bridge to enjoy playscapes and mini-golf at kid-focused Maggie Daley Park.